 Mitigation Bio-4: Naples Reef.
 The CDP approved for the public coastal access trail, viewing platform, and beach access stairway, shall require that the applicant post information at the trail head, in the public information kiosk, and at the viewing platform or top of the stairs, informing visitors that no pets are allowed on the trail and beach, and that the beach access is closed during the months of March through July.
 Other activity restrictions or beach access closure dates may be approved by P&D with appropriate supporting biological information.
-The purpose of the pet restriction and closure period is to minimize harassment and adverse effects to the harbor seal haul-out area and to minimize the effects of visitor use on the plants and animals found in the Naples Reef and adjacent beach habitat.
+The purpose of the pet restriction and closure period is to minimize harassment and adverse effects

+Section 9.4to the harbor seal haul-out area and to minimize the effects of visitor use on the plants and animals found in the Naples Reef and adjacent marine and beach habitat, including Southern sea Otters.Biological ResourcesOtters.